-Visitors are advised to arrive at the Bank 30 minutes before the scheduled time listed on the tour ticket.
+Visitors are advised to arrive at the New York Fed 30 minutes before the scheduled visit start time on the ticket.

-Where should I enter the Federal Reserve Bank of New York for my tour?
+Where should I enter the Federal Reserve Bank of New York for my visit?

-Tour visitors must enter the building at 44 Maiden Lane (located between Nassau and William Streets).
-Entry at 33 Liberty Street will not be permitted.
+Visitors must enter the building at 33 Liberty Street (located between Nassau and William Streets).

 What does the entry process entail?

-Please be respectful and patient during all security screenings, as our Law Enforcement team diligently ensures the safety of the Bank and our visitors.
+Please be respectful and patient during all security screenings, as our Law Enforcement team diligently ensures the safety of the New York Fed and our visitors.

 Also, please dress for the weather.
 There may be a wait outside the building before you may enter.

-The majority of the tour will be spent walking and standing, with few opportunities to sit.
-Visitors with mobility needs, please email firstname.lastname@example.org for more information.
+The visit will typically include walking and standing, with varied opportunities to sit.
+School groups with mobility needs, please email email@example.com for more information.

-Is the Museum and Gold Vault tour available in other languages?
+Are Museum and Learning Center visits available in other languages?

-No. Museum and Gold Vault tours are conducted in English only.
-If required, groups may bring a translator (non-tech) with them.
+Museum and Learning Center visits are only conducted in English.
+If required, school groups may bring a translator (non-tech) with them.

-The Federal Reserve Bank of New York welcomes visitors of all abilities on its Museum and Gold Vault tour.
-Please email email@example.com if you have particular questions about accessibility and visiting the Federal Reserve Bank of New York for a Museum and Gold Vault tour.
+The New York Fed welcomes school visitors of all abilities at its Museum and Learning Center.
+Please email firstname.lastname@example.org if you have questions about accessibility or available accommodations.

-Yes, and facilities on the tour path are also wheelchair accessible.
+Yes.
+Facilities in the museum are also wheelchair accessible.
 We do not provide wheelchairs.